bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 Alternatives exist: AMD, Apple Silicon, and a handful of Chinese vendors close the raw hardware gap in places but bring their own framework and container constraints, covered in full in [our GPU options guide](/library/78-gpu-market-2026.html).
 Quantisation, running a model at reduced numerical precision, is common for managed or self-hosted deployments: it can cut VRAM requirements substantially, as our own benchmark across [14 models on a single consumer GPU](https://marigold.run/blog/self-hosted-inference-benchmark.html) shows in practice.
+Concurrency changes the arithmetic, because the KV cache grows with simultaneous requests while the weights do not: [sizing an inference deployment](/library/113-sizing-inference-deployment.html) covers that calculation.

 ## Multi-machine and enterprise deployment